 - 1/2 teaspoon coarsely ground pepper

-- Optional ingredients: corn tortillas, chopped onion, minced fresh cilantro and lime wedges
+- Optional ingredients: corn tortillas, additional chopped onion, minced fresh cilantro and lime wedges

 - In a large skillet, heat oil over medium-high heat.
 Brown pork and sausage; drain.
 Transfer to a 4-qt. slow cooker.

 - Stir in broth, tomatoes, hominy, cilantro, onion, green onions, jalapeno, garlic, chili powder, cumin, cayenne and pepper.
-Cook, covered, on low 6-8 hours or until meat is tender.
-If desired, serve with tortillas, onion, cilantro and lime wedges.
+Cook, covered, on low until meat is tender, 6-8 hours.
+If desired, serve with tortillas, additional onion, cilantro and lime wedges.

 Test Kitchen tips

 Editor's NoteWear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face.

 Nutrition Facts1 cup: 190 calories, 11g fat (3g saturated fat), 54mg cholesterol, 957mg sodium, 12g carbohydrate (2g sugars, 3g fiber), 14g protein.